 The Halal Food Standards Alliance of America (HFSAA) is a non-profit 501(c)(3) Halal certification organization.
-We certify Producers & Suppliers, Farms & Livestock Operations, Processing & Distribution Centers, Restaurants, Meat Stores, Products, and Services.
-There is a plethora of differences of opinion amongst the Islamic scholars when it comes to Halal.
+We certify everything in the meat supply chain, foods, cosmetics, chemicals, and more.
+There is a plethora of differences of opinion amongst Islamic scholars when it comes to Halal.
 We’re implementing a higher standard to ensure that any Muslim is able to consume our certified products regardless of what their personal stance may be on such issues.
 We are proud to be able to provide a higher standard of Halal!

 Our team has visited over 15 US states, 7 countries, and 4 continents for the purpose of studying Halal organization models and regulatory practices being applied at every level of the supply chain.
 We’ve had the opportunity to learn from countless Halal experts, researchers, scholars, and inspection personnel on implementing Halal monitoring in the most optimal manner.